David-Ade-Creator/inventory_app/README.md

 ## Endpoints available in application

-Use either web address provided after running application for local machine or run application on replit using this link [Run from replit]("https://replit.com/@DavidAdeCreator/inventoryapis#Inventory/src/main/java/com/david/Inventory/InventoryApplication.java)
+Test application from localhost address after running on machine or test application on replit using this link [Run from replit]("https://replit.com/@DavidAdeCreator/inventoryapis#Inventory/src/main/java/com/david/Inventory/InventoryApplication.java)